Aadityaprabu002/Code_n_Ouput_to_docx/README.md

 open the src code in idle or your fav editor <br/>

 Step three <br/>
-store the codes in the files/codes folder in correct order like 1.cpp , 2.cpp , 3.cpp ..... n.cpp (any language but of same type) <br/>
+store the codes in the files/codes folder in correct order like 1.cpp , 2.cpp , 3.cpp ..... n.cpp (any language but of same type or even txt but without the " . " period symbol) <br/>

 Step four  <br/>
 store the images in the files/images folder in correct order like 1.png , 2.png , 3.png (any image format but of same type) <br/>